chrishalcrow/Skyrmions3D.jl/paper/paper.md

 Comprehensive documentation for `Skyrmions3D.jl` is provided via a webpage, including an API, examples of how to use key features, and guidance on requesting features or raising bug reports.
 In addition, this webpage provides a list of known publications which have used and cited `Skyrmions3D.jl`.

 While many of the underlying numerical methods are standard applications, there are notable exceptions which warrant special attention.
-The method used to approximate the holonomy of the instanton gauge field necessary for the Atiyah-Manton approximation is the only known implementation of [@Harland2023], developed specifically for this purpose.
-Moreover, the implementation of the Runge-Kutta algorithm used for arrested Newton flow ...
+The method used to approximate the holonomy of the instanton gauge field necessary for the Atiyah-Manton approximation is the only known implementation of [@Harland2023], developed specifically for application to skyrmions, but having wider applicability.
+Moreover, the ODE solved to flow an approximate skyrmion towards the (locally) minimal energy configuration is "arrested Newton flow", a modification of gradient flow common to the field of topological solitons but less widely known, see [@Gudnason2020].
+Finally, the colouring used in plotting of skyrmion baryon density is not merely used to provide contrast, but colours the surface using the value of the Skyrme field at that point in space via the Runge colour sphere as introduced in [@Manton2012].

-An incomplete list that LDH thinks should be included in this section:
- - a brief overview of the features offered by the package
- - the colouring of plots, wasn't it a paper of CH which introduced the colouring convention?
- - some small details about the algorithms used where they are notable, e.g. marching cubes has become *the* tool for plotting isosurfaces in the solitons community
+Future work on the package shall focus on allowing modification to the Skyrme action which make binding energies more realist, see for example [@Gudnason2020].

 # Acknowledgements
 *Acknowledgement of any financial support.*